-Draft August 20, 2001
+MBP Draft August 20, 2001

 PURCHASE AGREEMENT

 THIS PURCHASE AGREEMENT (this “Agreement”) is entered into as of ____________, 2001 (the “Effective Date”) by and between Indeliq, Inc., a Delaware corporation, with its principal place of business at One North Franklin, Suite 2200, Chicago, IL, 60606(“Indeliq”), and Enron Corp., an Oregon corporation (“Enron”) with its principal place of business at 1400 Smith Street, Houston, Texas 77002.
 The following entities shall also have the right to use the Titles and Indeliq Web Site: Enron Corp.’s wholly-owned subsidiaries and affiliated companies and those affiliated companies in which Enron Corp. or one of its subsidiaries or affiliated companies own an equity interest and which is under the direct or indirect control of Enron Corp. or one of its subsidiaries or affiliated companies.